yusufaly/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 5. Enter a **Subject** for the message.
 A subject is required.

 #.
 Enter the message body.
-Messages can use HTML styling, including text formatting, images, and links.
+Messages can use HTML styling, including text formatting and links.
+The same options are available for your email messages as for the HTML Component that you can add to your course in Studio.
+See :ref:`Working with HTML Components`.

 * With the **Visual** tab selected, you can click the controls above the message body to select different styling options or add an image or a link.
 * With the **HTML** tab selected, you can